FFenix43/FFenix43/README.md

 ### Fun Facts
-- I play rugby at varsity Rugby at BAC.
+- I play varsity Rugby at BAC.
 - I am an international student also at BAC.